sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 end
 ```

+This class expects to be initialized with a two-dimensional array of rimms and tires:

 ```ruby
 # rim and tire sizes (now in milimeters!) in a 2d array
 @data = [[622, 20], [622, 23], [559, 30], [559, 40]]
 ```

 ```ruby
 class RevealingReferences